-Discover the best things to do in Andros!
+Discover the highlights of Andros!
 From sightseeing to activities and from tours to restaurants, we give you the best recommendations for the ultimate holiday experience!

 Chora is a beautiful village with combined Cycladic and Neoclassical architecture.
 Located on the eastern side of the island, it gives great views to the Aegean Sea.